junekyoopark/arduino_hid_joystick/README.md

 This repo is a very slight modification of "le3dp" example from [USB Host Shield Library](https://github.com/felis/USB_Host_Shield_2.0) so that it works with the VKBSim Gladiator NXT EVO Joystick.

 Currently does not support button presses.
-If you would like to add this feature, go through the HID Descriptor (may not be accurate) and edit the GamePadEventData struct in vkb.h accordingly.
+If you would like to add this feature, go through the HID Descriptor (or you can check "HID Descriptor.txt" I uploadedmay not be accurate) and edit the "GamePadEventData" struct in "vkb.h" accordingly.

 ## How to use
 Need 2 Arduinos, 2 APC220 Modules, 1 USB Host Shield

 Assemble Arduino and USB Host shield.
 This Arduino runs the Tx.
-Just open tx_vkb.ino and flash it to the Arduino.
+Just open "tx_vkb.ino" and flash it to the Arduino.
 The other Arduino runs Rx.
-Open rx.ino and flash it to the Arduino.
+Open "rx.ino" and flash it to the Arduino.

 and of course do not forget to assemble the APC220 modules.